This post covers the best things to do in Boston in April, updated for 2023.

 Boston is an old city with a history that dates back hundreds of years, and there have been many tales of hauntings and ghosts in that time.

-Starting on April 2nd, the Ghosts and Gravestones bus tour will be available in Boston.
 This trip will take you to four different locations that are commonly thought to be haunted, including walks through two of the oldest graveyards in the city.

 For more details, make sure to read our post covering night bus tours in Boston.